tdurand/tdurand/README.md

+👋👋

-👋👋 I am Thibault, I like to make interesting / fun / useful things that render in a browser.
+I am Thibault, I like to make interesting 🧠, fun ✨ and useful ⚙️ things that render in a browser.

 Some things I made: